codepyrater/customer_chatbot/README.md

 To use the Gemini API, you'll need an API key.
 Follow these steps:

 1. Get the API Key:
-    - Sign up for the Gemini API and obtain your free API key from the Google Cloud Console.
+    - Sign up for the Gemini API and obtain your free API key from the Gemini website.
 2. Store the API Key in .env:
     - Create a .env file in the root directory of your project and add your API key:
     ```env